 Arrangement: This collection is organized into ten series by document type and/or subject.
 The series are: Blueprints, 1938; Business, 1878-1925; Correspondence, 1827-1951; Financial, 1793-1965; Genealogy, ca. 1880s-1900s; Legal, 1784-1938; Literary, ca. 1825-1901; Miscellaneous, ca. 1805-1940s; Photographs, ca. 1860-ca. 1940; and Printed Materials, 1817-1993.

-Provenance: This collection was donated by Beverly and Robert Moore Armfield in January 1994 and assigned the accession number 1993.122.1.
-Subsequent additions were assigned accession numbers 1996.37.1 and 2001.63.1.
+Provenance: The bulk of this collection was donated by Beverly and Robert Moore Armfield in January 1994 and assigned accession number 1993.122.1.
+Subsequent additions were assigned accession numbers 1996.37.1, 2001.63.1 and 2017.14.1.
 Robert Moore Armfield (1927-2017) was the son of Hugh Gardner Armfield and grandson of G. Will Armfield.
 Also included in the collection is a pencil sketch by Joseph H. Armfield that was donated by Myrtle Armfield in August 1949 and assigned accession number 1949.7.5.

 Processing: This collection was organized and the finding aid was completed by intern Della Owens in September 2016.

 George Williamson Armfield (1848-1927), better known as G. Will Armfield, was born on January 23, 1848, near Jamestown, in Guilford County, to Eleanor “Nellie” Iddings (1820-1879) and Joseph S. Armfield (1823-1887).
 His only sibling was a sister, Melvina Letitia Armfield (1850-1925).
 She eventually married Franklin G. Frazier, who was a farmer in Randolph County.